NerdNinja420/apiraa/README.md

-# Apira
+# Apiraa

-A Rust program that finds and copies the `activate` script path of a virtual environment to the system clipboard for easy activation.
+A Rust program that finds and copies the `activate` script path of a `python virtual environment` to the system clipboard for easy activation.

 ## Features